 High performance mode: Most Fujifilm users are aware of this but if you are not, your camera is by default not set to high performance mode, this give you more speed but also less battery life.
 Enable it by going to the menus, Set Up -> Power Management -> High Performance On

-Capture One Fujifilm Color Profiles for older cameras: If you want to use color profiles like Provia, Velvia for older Fujifilm cameras (X-T1, X-T10, etc.), then here is a guide for how to download the profiles manually.
+Capture One Fujifilm Color Profiles for older cameras: If you want to use color profiles like Provia, Velvia for older Fujifilm cameras (X-T1, X-T10, etc.) in Capture One, then here is a guide for how to download the profiles manually.